DalalAlsaidi/MaintenanceDoctor.Capstone/README.md

 - In login screen, user can fill up his email and password.
 Customer:
 - In Registeration screen, the customer can fill up his information to complete registration.
-- In Home screen , customer can browse products and services.
+- In Home screen , customer can browse products.
-- In one product screen screen, customer can choose and make orders.
+- In single product screen screen, customer can choose and make orders.
+- In repair request screen, customer can upload a photo, share location, write problem's details and make the repair request.
 - In Settings icon, customer can manage its profile, share the app, read app agreements and Logout.
 - In Profile screen, customer can edit his information.
 Admin: